valandreev/tigrisfs/README.md

 TigrisFS attempts to solve these problems by using aggressive parallelism and asynchrony.

-Also check out our CSI S3 driver (TigrisFS-based): https://github.com/yandex-cloud/csi-s3
+Also check out our CSI S3 driver (GeeseFS-based): https://github.com/yandex-cloud/csi-s3

 # POSIX Compatibility Matrix